Edward Gaffney: Early life and career

 From 1991 to 2002, Gaffney was a member of St. Michael’s Episcopal Church of Grosse Pointe Woods.

 Gaffney was a Director of the Michigan Center for Truck Safety.
 He has also served as a regional government affairs director for the American Automobile Manufacturers Association and as a legal counsel and research analyst for the Michigan Legislative Services Bureau.

 Family

 Rep. Gaffney is married to Jane Gaffney and has three children: Ed, Corey and Jack.

 Political career

-From 1997-1999, Gaffney served on the City Council for the City of Grosse Pointe Farms, and was mayor pro-tem from 1997-1999.
-Gaffney was mayor of Grosse Pointe Farms from 1999-2003.
+From 1997 to 1999, Gaffney served on the City Council for the City of Grosse Pointe Farms, and was mayor pro-tem from 1997 to 1999.
+Gaffney was mayor of Grosse Pointe Farms from 1999 to 2003.
 He was elected to the Michigan State House of Representatives in 2002, and re-elected in 2004 and 2006.
 Under the term limits provisions of Michigan's Constitution, Gaffney is barred from seeking re-election in 2008.
+Gaffney was the last Republican in the state house or senate to represent a district in Detroit.